tsudalab/FL_ChemTS/README.md

 # Trained RNN network
 We trained a RNN network using the above SMILES dataset.
 The trained network files are located at FL_ChemTS/RNN_model/.

+# Generated molecules
+The generated 3,643 molecules are listed in the FL_ChemTS/generated_mols/result.csv file.
+The file contains following information: generated molecules (SMILES), calculated absorption and fluorescence wavelengths and their oscillator strengths, and basic information such as molecular weight.

 # License
 This package is distributed under the MIT License.